Byron Buxton Player Props: Twins vs. Red Sox

 Byron Buxton At The Plate

-- Buxton is batting .236 with a double, a triple, two home runs and five walks.
+- Buxton is batting .224 with a double, a triple, two home runs and six walks.

-- He has gone deep in two of 15 games played this year, and in 3.3% of his plate appearances.
+- He has hit a long ball in two of 16 games played this season, and in 3.1% of his plate appearances.

-- In two games this season, Buxton has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In three games this year (18.8%), Buxton has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once nine times this season (60.0%), including one multi-run game.
+- He has scored at least once nine times this year (56.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.